Armature Reaction in DC Generator

-To understand the concept of armature reaction in DC generator, please go through the previous articles describing the construction of a DC generator.
-The concept of armature reaction is well explained in this article.
+To understand the concept of armature reaction in DC generator, you should have a good understanding on the construction of DC generator.

 What is Armature Reaction?